 VOTE CENTERS (IN-PERSON VOTING)

 Vote Centers.
-King County Vote Centers are available to register new voters (through election day), update current voter records, provide replacement ballots, and help voters who need in-person assistance.
+King County Vote Centers typically open 18-20 days before an election and are available to register new voters (through election day), update current voter records, provide replacement ballots, and help voters who need in-person assistance.
 Info related to Vote Centers available here.

 King County Elections has over 60 drop boxes available for voters to turn in ballots around the county.
 Drop box locations can be found at www.tinyurl.com/KCBallotDropBoxes.
 There will also be a list of drop boxes in your ballot packet.
 Drop boxes open on the day that ballots are mailed out (likely July 15, 2020) and remain open 24-hours a day until 8 p.m. on Election Day, Tuesday August 4, 2020.
 Make sure your ballot is in a drop box BEFORE 8 p.m. on Election Day for your vote to be counted!